 Stretch your budget by having sandwich fixings for lunches kept in a cooler.
 Then plan a rest stop to pull the meal together.

 For the epic RV trip this summer, I included dinners and precooked our entrees and froze them to be thawed as needed.
 A few (e.g. tacos) were portioned large enough to provide an alternative to sandwiches at lunch time.

-Doing this saved my sanity as well as some serious cash and lost drive times.
+Doing this can save your sanity as well as some serious cash and lost drive time.

-Now I am looking forward to hitting the road again and seeing what adventures we might have.
+Using these tips will have you looking forward to hitting the road again and seeing what adventures you will find.